lost-egg/lost-egg.github.io/combat.md

 **Defense Mod** -1; **Flurry** yes
 **Action** Simple; **Duration** Instant

 You ready or unready a weapon, or both.
 You can treat a set of small, identical weapons (such as throwing knives) like one weapon for the purpose of readying.
-How many weapons you can have ready is up to your GM,[^new-readied-weapons] but as a guideline you can usually have up to two large weapons ready (such as a sword in each hand) and any number of small weapons ready (such as a set of throwing knives strapped to your hip).
+How many weapons you can have ready is up to your ST,[^new-readied-weapons] but as a guideline you can usually have up to two large weapons ready (such as a sword in each hand) and any number of small weapons ready (such as a set of throwing knives strapped to your hip).
 Any weapon ready in your off-hand gets a -1 penalty to attacks.[^off-hand-penalty]

 [^new-readied-weapons]: The original text doesn't give any guidelines for readying multiple weapons.
 Common-sense guidelines for multiple weapons have been added here.